Step 1: Configuring the Administration Module¶

 Self assignable roles

 This guide will serve as a brief introduction for how, why, and when you should use these commands.
 It is not meant as a replacement to the documentation for each command.
 For more details, please consult the Server Administration full documentation page.

 This guide assumes you have all the necessary permissions to run each command.
-The easiest way to make sure all commands work is to have the Administrator permission on one of your roles, and to make sure the bot has Administrator on one of its roles.
+The easiest way (but not necessarily suggested, in an absolute way) to make sure all commands work is to have the Administrator permission on one of your roles, and to make sure the bot has Administrator on one of its roles.
 For specifics on the permissions needed for each command, see Server Administration.

 The bot prefix is the symbol you type before the bot command name in order to have the bot recognize that you’re talking to it.
 By default, the bot’s prefix is an exclamation point (!).
 However, you can use the !prefix command to set a new prefix.
 For example, if you are already using a bot with an exclamation point as the command prefix, you could run the following command to change the bot’s prefix to a question mark.

 After you set the bot prefix (if you need to) you can start setting up the rest of the modules.
 Unless otherwise specified, this introduction will assume you have a dedicated, private channel, such as #bot-console, for running bot commands.
 You don’t need to have such a channel setup, but it’s often useful to separate bot commands from other messages and it keep them private.